NCERT Books for NEET 2026 - Physics, Chemistry & Biology NCERT Books

 NCERT Books and NEET Syllabus: Why They Are Perfectly Aligned

-The NEET syllabus, as made available by the National Testing Agency (NTA), adheres to the chapters and concepts described in NCERT textbooks.
+The NEET syllabus, as made available by the National Testing Agency (NTA), aligns with the chapters and concepts described in NCERT textbooks.
 From Biology to Chemistry and Physics, the fundamental topics are described chapter-wise, hence learning NCERT assures full syllabus coverage.

 Class-wise Distribution: